About kinship care

-- be close to the child as he grows
+- be close to children as they grow

-- enjoy the child’s achievements and celebrate them together
+- enjoy children’s achievements and celebrate them together

-- teach the child about his culture and family.
+- teach children about their culture and family.

 Kinship care is more stable for children than other types of foster care.
 It’s also good for children’s sense of belonging to be cared for by someone who knows them.